Note

 {FSHP1|16|16384}PtoqcGUetmVEy/uR8715TNqKa8+teMF9qZO1lA9lJNUm1EQBLPZ+qPRLeEPHqy6C

-saltsize is a decimal integer identifying the number of bytes in the salt.
-16 in the example.
+is a decimal integer identifying the number of bytes in the salt.16

-rounds is a decimal integer identifying the number of rounds to apply when calculating the checksum (see below).
-16384 in the example.
+is a decimal integer identifying the number of rounds to apply when calculating the checksum (see below).16384

-data is a base64-encoded string which, when decoded, contains a salt string of the specified size, followed by the checksum.
-In the example, the data portion decodes to a salt value (in hexdecimal octets) of:
+is a base64-encoded string which, when decoded, contains a salt string of the specified size, followed by the checksum.
+In the example, the data portion decodes to a salt value (in hexadecimal octets) of:3eda2a70651eb66544cbfb91f3bd794c

-and a checksum value (in hexidecimal octets) of:
+and a checksum value (in hexadecimal octets) of:

 da8a6bcfad78c17da993b5940f6524d526d444012cf67ea8f44b7843c7ab2e82